Poker is easy to learn but difficult to master, which I love!

 Preflop Mistake #8: Regularly Flatting Opens from the Small Blind

-Playing too passively in the small blind specifically is a very easy mistake to make.
-While it might seem reasonable to call from the small blind because of our improved pot odds, making a habit of calling in this position is bad for a couple key reasons:
+Playing too passively in the small blind is a very easy mistake to make.
+While it might seem reasonable to just call from the small blind because of improved pot odds, making it a habit is bad for a couple reasons:

 - You commit yourself to playing out of position versus an opponent with a stronger perceived range.

-The player in the small blind should want to 3-bet their entire value range to build a pot and isolate the preflop raiser.
+The player in the small blind should want to 3-bet their entire value range to build a pot and isolate the pre-flop raiser.
 By calling, they are basically announcing that they have weak/medium strength holdings.
-For this reason, you should try and avoid calling in the small blind in most instances, and choose instead to 3-bet where applicable.
+For this reason, you should try to avoid calling in the small blind in most instances, and choose instead to 3-bet when appropriate.

-When constructing your small blind 3-bet range, be sure to include some lighter hands (like suited connectors) to prevent the big blind exploitatively folding their medium-strength holdings to your 3-bet.
-Employing this aggressive strategy has a couple of benefits:
+When constructing your small blind 3-bet range, be sure to include some lighter hands (like suited connectors) to prevent the big blind from exploitatively folding their medium-strength holdings to your 3-bets.
+Employing this aggressive strategy has several benefits:

-- 3-betting discourages the big blind from seeing a flop for cheaply, which would lower the equity of your holdings.
+- 3-betting discourages the big blind from seeing a cheap flop, which would lower the equity of your holdings.

 Preflop Mistake #9: Overvaluing Offsuit Broadway Hands

-As Tony G once famously told a player that he had just knocked out of a tournament: ‘If you read my poker strategy, I tell everyone, “never overplay king-jack.”
-He also said a few other less appropriate things.
+As Tony G once famously told a player that he had just knocked out of a tournament, “If you read my poker strategy, I tell everyone, ‘never overplay king-jack.’”
+Of course, he also said a few other less-appropriate things.

-While that is a drastic oversimplification, he has a bit of a point.
-I far too often see players overvaluing weak, offsuit broadway holdings.
-This problem is especially dangerous in the middle positions at a table, where players raising before you should have a tighter range and stronger broadway holdings than you.
+While that is a drastic oversimplification, Tony has a point.
+Players often overvalue weak, offsuit broadway holdings.
+This is especially dangerous from middle positions, where players raising before you can be expected to have a tighter range, and therefore stronger broadway holdings than you.

-If you play too many offsuit broadways, you’ll often find yourself with an outkicked top pair as the dealer pushes a chunk of your stack away from you.
-For this reason, it is more favorable to play a hand like 98s over KJo in these situations.
-Suited connectors will rarely be dominated and can more easily make nutted hands capable of winning big pots.
+If you play too many offsuit broadways, you’ll often watch the dealer push a chunk of your stack away from you as a result of having an outkicked top pair.
+For this reason, it is better to play a hand like 98s over KJo in these situations; suited connectors will rarely be dominated, and can make nutted hands capable of winning big pots.

 Preflop Mistake #10: Calling Extremely Large 3-Bets

-This problem is far more prominent in live games, where large opening sizes lead to super large 3-bets that get as big as 18-20BB (compared with the 10-12BB seen online).
-Calling in these spots may also be an ego-related problem that occurs live when a player does not want to be perceived as weak at the table.
+This problem is more prominent in live games, where large opening sizes lead to excessively large 3-bets that get as big as 18–20BB (compared with the 10–12BB seen online).
+Calling in these spots may also be an ego-related problem that happens when a player does not want to be perceived as weak at the table.

-Against these huge 3-bets, you are getting extremely poor pot odds to call.
+Against huge 3-bets, you are getting terrible pot odds to call.
 Check out the pot odds calculation against a standard 10BB 3-bet after we opened to 3BB:

 Now let’s look at the same calculation against an 18BB 3-bet:

 That’s nearly 8% more equity needed to continue.
-Couple that with the fact that most live players 3-bet with only the strongest hands and it becomes clear why flatting these spots can be so troublesome.
+Couple that with the fact that most live players 3-bet with only their strongest hands and it becomes clear why calling in these spots is so troublesome.

 Preflop Mistake #11: Having No Plan

-The culmination of all these mistakes is that players have a loosely constructed plan, or a not clear idea of what to do preflop at all.
-The best way to play strong winning poker is to work out preflop strategy ahead of time.
-Before heading into your next session, make sure you have at least somewhat of an answer for these common preflop spots:
+All of the above mistakes culminate in the mistake of having only a loosely constructed plan for the hand, or having no clear idea of what to do pre-flop at all.
+The first step to playing winning poker is to work out pre-flop strategy ahead of time.
+Before heading into your next session, make sure you have an answer for these pre-flop questions:

 - What hands will you open-raise when it is folded to you from each position?

-- What will be your continue range when a player in front of you raises?
+- With what range of hands will you continue when a player in front of you raises?

-Thinking about the potential weaknesses of your preflop strategy and working them out ahead of time will give you a big leg up on the competition.
+Most players don’t have great answers to these questions.
+So, thinking about potential weaknesses in your pre-flop strategy and working them out ahead of time will give you a leg-up on the competition.

 Preflop Mistake #12: Making a Play for the Sake of “Mixing it up”

-Arbitrarily “mixing up” your play is an even worse preflop mistake than having no plan.
-I see many players do this, and they are often punished later in the hand for their silly preflop decision.
+Arbitrarily ‘mixing up’ your play is an even worse pre-flop mistake than having no plan at all.
+I see many players do this and often get punished later in the hand for their silly pre-flop decisions.

-Adjustments are important.
-We strive to remain balanced while occasionally varying our game to exploit an opponent’s tendencies.
-We do these things with purpose.
-We never just call [AA] preflop to mix up our play.
-You may successfully deceive players who do not expect you to do flat Aces preflop, but that doesn’t make the play good.
+Granted, adjustments are important.
+We strive to remain balanced while occasionally varying our game to exploit our opponents’ tendencies.
+But we make adjustments with a purpose.
+We never call with [AA] pre-flop, for example, just to mix up our play.
+Sure, you will probably deceive players who didn’t expect you to just flat Aces pre-flop, but that doesn’t make the play any good.

 What it comes down to is the math.
-Even though you may trick some players, you aren’t making up for the value you would extract should you simply 3-bet.
-You make so much money by re-raising [AA] preflop that it is just nearly impossible to recoup that value through deception of flatting.
+Even though you may trick some players, you aren’t making up for the value you would extract by simply 3-betting.
+In the long run, you make so much money by re-raising [AA] pre-flop that it is nearly impossible to recoup that value through deception of flatting.

 12 Common Preflop Pitfalls

-It is important to make sure that your preflop game is free from mistakes, as having a solid strategy here will set you up for more favorable opportunities postflop.
-Below is a quick reminder of all 12 preflop mistakes we just discussed and how to resolve them:
+To reiterate, it is important to make sure that your pre-flop game is free from mistakes, as having a solid strategy at the beginning of the hand will set you up for more favorable opportunities post-flop.
+Below is a quick reminder of all 12 pre-flop mistakes we just discussed and how to resolve them:

-- Playing too tight in the big blind – Take advantage of your great pot odds and see a flop.
-You just might hit it!
+- Playing too tight in the big blind– Take advantage of great pot odds and see a flop—you just might hit it!

-- Overvaluing offsuit broadway hands – Approach hands like KJo and QJo with caution.
-Consider how likely it is you are dominated/easily beaten before continuing.
+- Overvaluing offsuit broadway hands– Approach hands like KJo and QJo with caution.
+Consider how likely it is that you are dominated before continuing.

-- Calling extremely large 3-bets – Fold all but your strong hands and 4-bet with only your strongest holdings.
+- Calling excessively large 3-bets– Fold all but your strong hands, and 4-bet with only your strongest hands.

 - Arbitrarily mixing it up – Always have a have a specific purpose for each play.